MicrosoftDocs/security/security-docs/operations/setup-xdr-tools.md

 Microsoft Entra ID Protection evaluates risk data from billions of sign-in attempts and uses this data to evaluate the risk of each sign-in to your environment.
 This data is used by Microsoft Entra ID to allow or prevent account access, depending on how Conditional Access policies are configured.

-For this solution and target scenario, we'll also ingest the signals from Microsoft Entra ID Protection into Sentinel.
+If you aren't going onboard your Microsoft Sentinel workspace to the unified security operations platform, we recommend that you also ingest the signals from Microsoft Entra ID Protection into Microsoft Sentinel.
 To enable Microsoft Entra ID Protection, use the following resources.

 |       Task  |     Description  |     See . . .  |
 |:---|:---|:---|